dativebase/dativebaseclj/README.rst

 TODOs
 ================================================================================

-- TODO: As a user of DativeBase, I should be able to request access to an OLD.
 - TODO: refactor and DRY-ify these things
   - DVB Client (split out into separate namespaces and/or create helper abstractions)